Ecuadorian Americans: Panama Hat Industry's role in Ecuadorian Emigration

-In 2000, 400,000 Ecuadorians joined the other 1 million already residing in United States.
+In 2000, 400,000 Ecuadorians joined the other one million already residing in the United States.
 Today stricter immigration policies are in effect forcing Ecuadorians that are already here to stay permanently.
 This transnational migration of Cuenca and New York City continues today.
 Ecuadorians are the third largest Latin American group in the New York City and New Jersey Area.
 Of all the Ecuadorians the migrate to the U.S., 62 percent of them reside in NYC as of 2005 research.

 Land Reform Act of 1964

 In 1964 Ecuador passed the Land Reform, Idle Lands, and Settlement Act.
 The law was an attempt to end the feudal system that had existed in the Sierra for centuries.
 It redistributed land from absentee landlords to the peasants who farmed it.
 The law set the minimum amount of land to be granted in the redistribution at 4.8 hectares.
 However, the land redistributed to the peasant farmers was of terrible quality.
 It was mountainous, unfertile land and often just barely larger than the minimum required amount of land.
 The large farm owners kept the fertile valley land for themselves.
 The peasant farmers who received these small plots of land, called minifundios, received little to no government assistance.
 In spite of these difficulties, however, by 1984 over 700,000 hectares had been distributed to 79,000 peasants.
 Distribution of the land remained highly unequal.
 In 1982, 80 percent of the farms consisted of less than ten hectares; yet these small farms accounted for only 15 percent of the farmland.

-While the Land Reform Act improved the lives and working conditions of many poor Ecuadorian farmers, it shook the country and made it unstable.
-The system that had been in place for so long had been remodeled and forced many of these farmers to sell their land due to lack of credit and experience.
-The peasant farmers left the land their forefathers had farmed for generations and headed to Venezuela and the United States.
+Community Involvement and Celebrations

+Ecuadorian Americans plan an Ecuadorian parade in New York and nationwide every year that pays tribute to Ecuador independence from Spain.
+The Ecuadorian parade consists of singers, DJ's, cars, and dance performances by the local community.
+Ecuadorian Americans have also been able to develop an Ecuadorian American cultural center that was founded by 3 Ecuadorians in April 2009.
+Those 3 Ecuadorians are Jose Rivera, Justo Santos, and Esau Chauca.
+Jose Rivera formed the Children Dance Program at the Ecuadorian American Cultural Center as previously he directed a dance group.
+The Children Dance Program was able to get a grant of 10,000 dollars from the Vilceck Foundation in order to expand more.
+The Ecuadorian American Cultural Center is also known as the Ayazamana Cultural Center.